Sydney cruise terminal capacity

 With 1.3 million Australian passengers in 2016, the number of Australian ocean cruise passengers has more than quadrupled across Australia since 2008, and almost doubled in the past ﬁve years.
 The amount of tourism expenditure from cruise ship activity in Australia was $2.7 billion in 2016–17, of which approximately 58% of the economic impact was in New South Wales and primarily in Sydney.

-Cruise terminal capacity constraints could be addressed through different initiatives:
+Cruise terminal capacity constraints could be addressed through different proposals:

 - maximising the capacity of existing terminals by optimising scheduling, operations and pricing